mkbabb/parse-that/docs/perf-optimization-rust.md

 br    x9                        ; direct branch
 ```

-The jump table target is fully determined by the input byte — no polymorphism.
+The jump table target is fully determined by the input byte—no polymorphism.
 The BTB sees consistent patterns and predicts nearly perfectly.

 ### Why `#[cold]` Matters for Icache